Texas State University: History

 The college enrolled its first African-American students in 1963, following a federal lawsuit brought by Dana Smith, who became one of the first five African Americans at the institution when a district court judge ruled that they could not be denied admission based on race.

 On November 8, 1965, the school's most famous alumnus, United States president Lyndon B. Johnson, returned to his alma mater to sign the Higher Education Act of 1965 a part of the Great Society programs.
 In a speech, held in the old Strahan Gymnasium on the school's campus (now the Music Building), prior to signing the bill, he recounted his own difficulties affording to go to college: having to shower and shave in the school's gymnasium, living above a faculty member's garage, and working multiple jobs.

-On November 13, 1969, ten students were suspended from Texas State for protesting the Vietnam war.
+On November 13, 1969, ten students were suspended from Texas State for protesting the Vietnam War.
 They became known as the "San Marcos 10."
 They appealed their expulsion through the normal school channels and then filed a lawsuit against the president of the university, the dean of students and the Texas State University system Board of Regents.
 They were reinstated via injunction and attended classes while their case moved through the courts.
 When their appeals were rejected, they submitted their case to the U.S. Supreme Court, but only Justice William Douglas voted to hear their argument so the decisions of the lower courts stood.
 The San Marcos 10 subsequently lost all of the credits for the semesters they completed while their lawsuit moved through the court system.

 Expansion

 The campus has grown substantially from its original 11 acres in 1899.
 During the first 40 years of the school's history, the campus was expanded to accommodate 18 buildings around the original Main Building.
 These buildings included academic buildings, a library, buildings to house the San Marcos school students, dormitories, a dining hall, and men's and women's gymnasiums.
 In 1926, 90 acres of land adjacent to the San Marcos River was purchased by A. B. Rogers to build a hotel, glass-bottom boat rides and other water-based attractions to become the Aquarena Springs theme park.
 The university bought the property in 1994 intending to use the land as a research and education center.
-In 2002, this piece of land became known as the River System Institute and offered educational tours including a wetlands boardwalk and continued to offer glass-bottom boat rides.
+In 2002, this piece of land became known as the International Institute for Sustainable Water Resources and offered educational tours including a wetlands boardwalk and continued to offer glass-bottom boat rides.

 In 1996, the school began offering courses in Round Rock, Texas, on the campus of Westwood High School.
 It originally offered night classes that allowed students to earn graduate degrees in business administration and education.
 As enrollment in these programs increased and with a gift of 101 acre, the Texas State University Round Rock Campus was constructed and opened in 2005.